-When a relationship breaks down, there are legal implications to consider that can significantly affect your own financial or mental wellbeing.
-The legal consequences of a partner separation differ from divorce to de facto relationships, and your living circumstances.
+When a relationship breaks down, there are significant legal implications to consider.
+The legal consequences of a partner separation differ from divorce to de facto relationships, and are impacted by your living circumstances.

 What is the definition of ‘separation’?

-‘Separation’ in Family Law is defined as the bringing to an end of a marriage or de facto relationship, which also includes same sex couples.
-There is no requirement to register a relationship separation under Australian Law.
-However, separation is a fact which must be proven if it is disputed by the other party at a later time.
+‘Separation’ in family law is defined as the bringing to an end of a marriage or de facto relationship.
+There is no requirement to register a relationship separation under Australian law.
+However, separation is a fact which must be proven if it is disputed by one party in legal proceedings.

-In the case of a divorce, the date of separation is recorded on the Application for Divorce and is sworn or affirmed to be true and correct by the Applicant.
-If you cannot prove you had separated from your spouse at least 12 months before you file your Application for Divorce, the Court will not grant your divorce.
+In the case of a divorce, the date of separation is recorded on the application for divorce and is sworn or affirmed to be true and correct by the applicant.
+If you cannot prove you separated from your spouse at least 12 months before you file your application for divorce, the court will not grant the divorce.

 Therefore, it is a good idea to confirm the separation in writing, even if this is via text message or email that can be saved.
 Often divorce cases and cases for property settlement in de facto relationships can turn upon whether or not a party can prove that separation occurred on a particular date.